 Yes and no.

-… all receive great reviews.
-The truth is, quality anti-aging creams, particularly those from established brands, do tend to use more potent mixtures and higher quality bases for their formulas.
+The truth is that quality anti-aging creams, particularly those from established brands, do tend to use more potent mixtures and higher quality bases for their formulas.
 This means expensive anti-aging creams tend to last longer and penetrate your skin more effectively.

 Is slightly more bang for your buck worth it?
 The value really is subjective.
 While the four anti-aging creams suggested above have received positive reviews, there still isn’t sufficient evidence to prove that over-the-counter anti-aging creams work across the board.

 The American Academy of Dermatology states that certain ingredients, including those listed in this article, are shown to be both safe and effective.
 However, there’s still no secret for finding which ingredients and formulas work best for your skin.

 What About the Bold Claims of Anti-Aging Creams?

 If shopping for effective anti-aging creams wasn’t confusing enough already, get ready for this: The Food and Drug Administration, which oversees cosmetic safety and labeling, doesn't require manufacturers to test their products for efficacy, let alone test for whether they meet their claims.
 However, their claims are supposed to be "truthful and not misleading.”

 The Food and Drug Administration, doesn’t require cosmetic manufacturers to test their products for efficacy.

 “Many anti-aging brands claim that their creams can create changes in the skin that would automatically classify them as drugs.
 And they are not [drugs].
 So it’s clear they likely can’t do all they say they do,” states NYU Professor of Dermatology Rhoda Narins, MD.